 - A. Supervision.
-Pit supervisory personnel (with authority equal to or greater than those being supervised) shall provide supervision of all table games.
-Supervision must be provided as needed during table game operations by an agent(s) with authority equal to or greater than those being supervised. - 1.
-A supervisor may function as a dealer without any other supervision if disputes are resolved by supervisory personnel independent of the transaction or independent of the table games department; or, - 2.
+Pit supervisory personnel (with authority equal to or greater than those being supervised) shall provide supervision of all table games. - 1.
+A supervisor may function as a dealer without any other supervision if disputes are resolved by supervisory personnel independent of the transaction or independent of the table games department; or,

 A dealer may function as a supervisor if not dealing the game.